WHU - Startseite | Logo

 Student clubs focusing on Entrepreneurship

-The WHU start-up scene is a constant hive of activity - from Germany to America, and everywhere in between, entrepreneurial spirit and creative thinking truly make up the heart of WHU.
-Students are more than ever interested in entrepreneurial activities, either by starting their own venture or within a corporate setting by developing technology, novel products and services.
+The WHU start-up scene is a constant hive of activity.
+From Germany to America, and everywhere in between, entrepreneurial spirit and creative thinking are the heart of the school.
+Students are more interested than ever in entrepreneurial activities by starting their own ventures or within a corporate setting by developing technology, novel products, and services.
 From those with start-up ideas at the ready, to those who haven’t entertained the idea of starting their own business, WHU has something for everybody.
-A mix of events scattered throughout the year reflects our entrepreneurial drive, and with many student clubs devoted entirely to entrepreneurship, you can take your creative thinking out of the classroom and into the world.
-With plenty of start-ups originating from WHU alumni, you have the unique opportunity to learn from the best at WHU.

 Meet some of our successful WHU founders